adang1345/delvewheel/README.md

 `delvewheel` searches for the location of DLL dependencies using the default Python search order for shared libraries.
 To specify an additional directory to search for DLLs, add the location of the DLL to the `PATH` environment variable or use the `--add-path` option.

-For a summary of additional command-line options, use the `-h` option (`delvewheel -h`, `delvewheel show -h`, `delvewheel repair -h`).
+For a summary of additional command-line options, use the `-h` option (`delvewheel -h`, `delvewheel show -h`, `delvewheel repair -h`, `delvewheel needed -h`).

 ## Additional Options
 `delvewheel show`
 - `--add-path`: additional path(s) to search for DLLs, semicolon delimited
 - `--add-dll`: name(s) of additional DLL(s) to vendor into the wheel, semicolon delimited.
-We do not automatically search for or vendor in dependencies of these DLLs, nor do we mangle the names of these DLLs.
+We do not automatically search for dependencies of these DLLs.
 - `--no-dll`: name(s) of DLL(s) to specifically exclude from the wheel, semicolon delimited
 - `-v`: verbose mode
 - `--extract-dir`: directory to store extracted contents of wheel for debug use (default is a temp directory)